B. C. Cooray: 2001 Sri Lanka-England Test series

-He also received backlash for his refusal to admit the mistakes he committed during the match.
-During the post-match presentations, fans of Sri Lanka and England yelled for him to be named Man of the Match.
-Initial reports by local media revealed that he would be dropped for the third and final test of the series, thus forcing him to a retirement from umpiring.
-However, the reports were deemed rumours as he was recalled as TV umpire for the third and final test which was confirmed by K. T. Francis who then served as the director of umpiring with the Sri Lanka Cricket.
-Despite such assurance from Francis, the second Test at Asgiriya turned out to be his last international match as an umpire.
+Cooray also faced backlash for his refusal to admit the mistakes he committed during the match.
+During the post-match presentation, fans of Sri Lanka and England yelled for him to be named Man of the Match.
+Initial reports by local media revealed that he would be dropped for the third and final Test of the series, thus forcing him to retire from umpiring.
+Later it was reported that he was recalled as TV umpire for the third and final Test, which was confirmed by K. T. Francis, the director of umpiring with the Sri Lanka Cricket.
+Despite the assurance from Francis, the second Test at Kandy turned out to be Cooray's last international match as an umpire.